lantanagroup/safr-content-ig/input/pagecontent/use_cases.md

 #### Patients of Interest

-The facility will work with NHSN to define a list of patients of interest (POI list).
+The facility will work with NHSN to define a POI list.
 This is often the entire in-patient population at the facility.
 The data for the patients in the list are then extracted and evaluated against the measure criteria for the initial population (see below).

 #### Initial Population